am-codez/Obsidian-2024/MATH 180.md

 			 - Pull out largest factors, we get numerator: $5x$ and denominator: $\sqrt{ 4x^{2 }}= 2x$
 			 - However, since we're taking $\lim_{ x -\to \infty }$, $2x$ becomes $|x|=-x$, therefore..
 				 $\lim_{ x \to -\infty} \frac{-2x}{5}$
-	- **Familiar functions**
-		- Have limits we can see based on the appearance of a graph

 - **Piece-wise function**
 	- Function defined by several pieces rather than a single formula